AsahiLinux/asahi-audio/README.md

 OEMs work with codec vendors to add all of this processing to their Windows sound drivers.
 Obviously, such a solution would never fly for desktop Linux.

-We have therefore worked closely with Pipewire and Wireplumber upstream to design a more flexible, modular solution that can be used by anyone for any device that may require similar handling, improving the desktop Linux audio experience for everyone.
+We have therefore worked closely with PipeWire and WirePlumber upstream to design a more flexible, modular solution that can be used by anyone for any device that may require similar handling, improving the desktop Linux audio experience for everyone.

 ### How does it work?
-Pipewire and Wireplumber are able to create virtual audio devices comprised of a chain of audio plugins.
+PipeWire and WirePlumber are able to create virtual audio devices comprised of a chain of audio plugins.
 These virtual devices can be backed by real hardware - a virtual sink can be set to output to a target sound card, and a virtual source can capture audio from a real line level input or microphone.